carlwo/chat-stats/README.md

     docker-compose up -d

-Then open up our favorite browser and navigate to [http://localhost:5000](http://localhost:5000).
+Then open up your favorite browser and navigate to [http://localhost:5000](http://localhost:5000).

 On the index page you will be asked to enter a URL of a livestream or past broadcast from YouTube, Twitch or Reddit.